 ## 9 c 9 0.6 6.9 7.29 2.7

-<- df %>%
+df <- df %>%

-df mutate(var = #your work here# ) %>%
+mutate(var = #your work here# ) %>%

-mutate(sd = #your work here# )
+mutate(sd = #your work here# ) df called var that

-calculates the variance of the winnings using mutate
+calculates the variance of the winnings using mutate,

-modeling your work on the example above.df
+modeling your work on the example above.df called sd that

 calculates the standard deviation of the winnings, moeling your work on